Snow-cannon/CS571-Finance-Sentiment/ProcessBook/ProcessBook.md

 1. How do companies perform compared to sector trends?

-2. Do companies with strong financials exhibit less volatility?
+2. Do companies with strong finances exhibit less volatility?